Bill raising homestead amount and tying it to local home prices passed Legislature and was signed by governor September 18, 2020.

-A creditor who seeks to levy on a homestead has to convince the sheriff or a judge that any sheriff’s sale will return enough money to pay any mortgage, property taxes and the homestead.
+A creditor who seeks to levy on a homestead has a large burden in court.
+The creditor must convince a judge that any sheriff’s sale will return enough money to pay any mortgage, property taxes and the homestead.
 All of those claims are senior to the judgment creditor.

-The cost of making sure that the homeowner gets their homestead first restrains judgment creditors from looking to home equity as a source of payment.
+The cost of making sure that the homeowner gets their homestead first restrains judgment creditors from trying to enforce judgment liens against homes.
 It’s just too expensive and uncertain in most cases.

 Homestead no protection from foreclosure